miketout/social-app/docs/credential-demo.md

 For deeplinks to work on Linux, the operating system needs to be able to associate the desktop wallet with the deeplinks.
 The guide at in the description of a pull request at [https://github.com/VerusCoin/Verus-Desktop/pull/259](https://github.com/VerusCoin/Verus-Desktop/pull/259).
 It explains methods to get this association set up.
 I personally use the first method, [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher), that does it on running the appimage.

-## Setting up Verisky
+## Setting up VeruSky

-Get the Verisky code from [https://github.com/mcstoer/social-app/tree/verisky](https://github.com/mcstoer/social-app/tree/verisky) and checkout the `verisky` branch.
+Get the VeruSky code from [https://github.com/mcstoer/social-app/tree/verusky](https://github.com/mcstoer/social-app/tree/verusky) and checkout the `verusky` branch.

 ### Setting up the Environment